GoodNovember/dust-vortex/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 # End Tester

+Tester 2:

+<tester-elm-two id="Worker bee" title="Bounce and Bee" description="Decomposition" marked-body="Ready and Waiting for you"></tester-elm-two>

+Tester 2:

 ## What the updates mean to you

 The Specialty Coffee Association of America (SCAA), founded in 1982, is a non-profit trade organization for the specialty coffee industry.
 With members located in more than 40 countries, SCAA represents every segment of the specialty coffee industry, including: